llyr-who/solvant/README.md

 To build
 `cmake -H. -Bbuild && make -C build`

+To test
+`cd build && make test`

 To generate documentation, make sure doxygen is installed.
 More specifically the packages, `doxygen`, `doxygen-gui` and `graph-viz`.

-Once these packages are installed
+Once these packages are installed you can run
-`cd build && make docs`
+`cd build && make docs && google-chrome docs/html/index.html`
-will generate a `index.html` inside `build/docs`